Robert P. Fitzsimmons

 State of West Virginia's Athletic Commission and served from 2003 to 2007.

-In 1997, Bob was employed to represent Pittsburgh Steelers Hall of Fame
+In 1997, Bob was retained to represent Pittsburgh Steelers Hall of Fame

 Center Mike Webster in his disability claim against the National Football